yurivict/crate/README.md

 # crate

 Crate is a containerizer for FreeBSD.
 Containerization is a form of OS-level virtualization of software.
-It can containerize any packages and/or services into a container file, and then run the container at a later time in a FreeBSD jail.
+It can containerize any packages and/or services into a container file, and then run the container at a later time in a dedicated FreeBSD jail.

 Crate containers contain everything that is needed to run the containerized software, and only need the crate executable and system functions from the kernel to run.

 ## Features
-* graphics: X11 programs reuse the Xorg server running on the host.
+* graphics: X11 programs can reuse the Xorg server running on the host.
-* networking: both outgoing and incoming connections can be enabled for the crate, so that TCP and UDP connections can be initiated and accepted by the program running in the container.
+* networking: both outgoing and incoming connections can be optionally enabled for the crate, so that TCP and UDP connections can be initiated and accepted by the program running in the container.
+Outside TCP/UDP ports can be mapped to the ports inside crates.
-* video: programs can play videos using /dev/videoN devices shared with the host.
+* video: programs can play videos using V4L /dev/videoN devices shared with the host.
-* shared folders and files: host folders and files can be shared with crates, allowing them to run using persistent state.
+* shared folders and files: any number of host folders and files can be shared with crates, allowing them to run using persistent state.

 ## Documentation
 The manpage exists but it doesn't explain much yet, it has to be expanded.